Circus (video game): Release and reception

-The arcade game was a commercial success for Taito in Japan, where Circus was among the top ten highest-earning arcade games of 1977 and the year's fourth highest-earning arcade video game, below Taito's own Speed Race DX, Atari's Breakout (distributed by Namco) and Universal's Scratch.
+The arcade game was a commercial success for Taito in Japan, where Circus was among the top ten highest-earning arcade games of 1977 and the year's fourth highest-earning arcade game, below Taito's own Speed Race DX, Atari's Breakout (distributed by Namco) and Universal's Scratch.

 Computer and Video Games magazine reviewed the Atari VCS version in 1989, giving it an 82% score.